1000 FAQs, 500 tutorials and explanatory videos. Here, there are only solutions!

 This doesn't imply in any way that you have suffered any hacking of your account, an email address theft or identity theft; it's rather an attempt to defeat spam barriers.
 It's a nuisance against which we unfortunately cannot do anything.
 The only solution resides in the securing of all mail servers in the world, all servers requiring authentication to send emails, as do our servers.
 Unfortunately, as long as all servers are not secured, mail forging has a bright future ahead of it.

-Check also whether you have a "catchall" address on your hosting from within the list of mail accounts.
-Cancel the possible redirection to your overloaded mailbox if necessary.
+Check also whether you have a "catchall" address (help) on your hosting from within the list of mail accounts.
+If necessary, cancel the possible redirection to your overloaded mailbox.
 Doing this will greatly reduce the return of undelivered mail.